OpenCadia/OpenCadia/README.md

 The program works nice and I will also add new functionalities to it.
 I am working on adding graphs and data export/saving(and bugfixes ofcourse).

+TO DO LIST:
+-add graphs
+-check if there are any bugs when displaying DTC error codes -add monitor mode
+-add terminal
+-add custom commands.

 ![ELM327](/elm327.jpg)